The Life And Work Of Psychologist Erik Erikson

 Autonomy vs. shame and doubt

 Stage two occurs, according to Erikson, during early childhood—from age 18 months to age three.
-The psychosocial crisis is autonomy vs. shame and doubt.
+The psychosocial crisis in early childhood is autonomy vs. shame and doubt.
 Children in this stage of life have the goal of learning self-control without losing self-esteem.

 During this stage, children become more independent.
 Parents and caregivers who allow children the space to do things for themselves while praising their efforts and allowing them some room to fail can help their children become more confident in their abilities to survive in the world.